OvgumSezen/aws-autoscaling-comparison/README.md

-# aws-autoscaling-comparison

-## Comparison of AI and Rule Based Auto Scaling Solutions on Amazon Web Services
+# Comparison of AI and Rule Based Auto Scaling Solutions on Amazon Web Services
 The object of the project is to ___compare the performance of different auto scaling solutions provided by the AWS___ on a simple microservices based application.

 The different methods to compare are as follows: